hb707/equalHeight/README.txt

 	min_width : set the min window width to run this plugin (0: disable option)

-	referer : Set what height should concider (min, max)
+	referer : Set what height should concider (min, max).